onethinx/FarmBug_Workshop/Part_3_Implementing_LoRaWAN/README.md

 - M0 mode: M0_DeepSleep (put M0 in DeepSleep when waiting in order to save battery)
 - BleEcoON: off (= false: no specific BLE functionality is needed to have the BLE ECO on)
 - DebugON: on (= true: we like to be able to debug even with the device in sleep).

--
-The personal keys for joining the network will be handed out at the start of the workshop.
+The personal keys for joining the network will be handed out at the beginning of the workshop.

 1. Put the following code after `#include "OTX18-EnableCapSense.h"` (line 42) to implement the configuration as described above:
 ```